josev2046/panopto-rtmp-multiaudiotrack/README.md

 * The script updates the iframe `src` attribute.
 * **Outcome:** The player buffers briefly (approximately 1-2 seconds) and resumes playback with the Spanish audio track.

-## Future Enhancements: Locale-Based Stream Initialisation
+## Future enhancements: locale-based stream initialisation

 At present, the player wrapper defaults to a static primary language (e.g., English) upon loading.
 A proposed enhancement involves implementing logic to automatically detect the viewer's locale, reducing the need for manual selection by the end-user.